Looking for reputable Cocker Spaniel breeders?

 You could visit local dog shows or contact the Cocker Spaniel Club for details of local breeders with Cocker Spaniel puppies for sale.

-Your local vets' practice may also be a good source for puppies because they may be able to put you in touch with good Cocker Spaniel breeders.
+Your local vets' practice is also a good source for puppies because they can often put you in touch with good Cocker Spaniel breeders.

 Whatever you do, please, please, don't buy your puppy from a puppy farm!

 Puppy farms (also known as puppy mills) are where puppies are bred purely for profit.
-Standards are low, and the welfare of the puppies and dogs are secondary.
+Standards are low, and the welfare of the puppies and dogs is secondary.

 No matter how sorry you feel for these puppies (and believe me, I understand how hard that will be), please be strong and walk away.

-If you buy a puppy from a puppy mill, you may be saving one puppy, but you will be keeping a puppy farmer in business in the longer term!
+If you buy a puppy from a puppy mill, you may save one puppy, but you will keep a puppy farmer in business in the longer term!

-Learn more about puppy farms and why you should avoid them at all costs.
+Learn more about puppy farms and why you should avoid them.

-I would never recommend you buy a puppy from a pet shop either because the chances are that they've sourced their puppies from a puppy farm!
+I would never recommend you buy a puppy from a pet shop either, simply because the chances are that they've sourced their puppies from a puppy farm!

 Look for a responsible breeder before choosing a puppy; first, choose your breeder, then select your puppy.